docsifyjs/docsify/docs/write-a-plugin.md

 ## Setup

-Docsify plugins can be added directly to the `plugins` array.
+Docsify plugins can be added directly to the `plugins` array:

 ```js
 window.$docsify = {